Mimicking Production Behavior with Generated Mocks: Experimental Results

-We now discuss the cases of \#UNHANDLED\_MUT\_BEHAVIOR.
+\revisedthree{We now discuss the cases of \#UNHANDLED\_MUT\_BEHAVIOR.
 The execution of $83$ of the $294$ generated tests ($28.2\%$) causes exceptions to be thrown by the MUT.
 For example, the MUT may have multiple non-mockable interactions with the mock object, before the mock method is invoked on it.
-Any of these other interactions can behave unexpectedly.
-This results in exceptions to be raised before the oracle is even evaluated within the test.
+Any of these other interactions can behave unexpectedly, resulting in exceptions to be raised before the oracle is even evaluated within the test.
+Examining the test execution logs, we see such unhandled behaviors as exceptions.
 We observe these cases in all three applications: $8.1\%$ in \graphhopper, $44.5\%$ in \gephi, $20.7\%$ in \pdfbox.
-For example, a null pointer exception is thrown from MUT\#1 and an illegal argument exception is raised within MUT\#21 in \graphhopper.
-MUT\#1 calls other methods on the mock parameter, and MUT\#21 calls a method which accesses the mock field, before the mockable method is called.
-Handling such cases is an important direction for future work on automated mock generation.
+For example, a null pointer exception is thrown from MUT\#1 in \graphhopper, when it calls other methods on the mock object before the mockable method is called.
+Across the 83 unhandled cases, 74 arise from null pointer exceptions, of which 54 are in \gephi, 18 in \pdfbox, and 2 in \graphhopper.
+We find the other two unhandled cases for \gephi in the tests generated for MUT\#31, \texttt{addEdge(EdgeDraft)}, where the parameter \texttt{EdgeDraft} is one of the 4 mock objects.
+This MUT calls another method, which has been designed by the developers of \gephi to throw a \texttt{ClassCastException} if \texttt{EdgeDraft} is not an instance of \texttt{ElementDraftImpl}, which fully explains the failure to execute with a mock.
+In \graphhopper, the three tests generated for \texttt{load} (MUT\#21) mock the field \texttt{EncodingManager} within the type \texttt{GraphHopper}.
+This MUT invokes method \texttt{checkProfilesConsistency}, which is designed to return an \texttt{IllegalArgumentException} if the \texttt{EncodingManager} does not have an encoder for the vehicle set in the profile.
+In \pdfbox, the four tests generated for \texttt{prepareForDecryption} (MUT\#6) and \texttt{getColorSpace} (MUT\#34) throw an \texttt{IOException} because methods called by these MUTs find an unexpected value when accessing a field within the mock object.
+Across all these cases, the unhandled behavior occurs within a non-mockable method which is called by the MUT, and is thus indirectly called by the generated test.
+Our results demonstrate that automatic mocking is full of caveats and handling all corner cases is an important direction for future work on automated mock generation.}